BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Introduction

-\item For multi-task beamforming optimization, we propose a novel model, termed UBERT.
-First, we design an element-wise tokenization strategy to gain finer-grained tokens, each of which represents a channel gain value between a single antenna and a single user.
-Then, we present the UBERT model which encompasses an antenna encoding block, a task embedding layer, several TEBs, and an output layer.
-The newly added antenna encoding block and the task embedding layer serve to enhance the subsequent MHA and distinguish among diverse tasks, respectively.
-Finally, we propose a supervised pre-training and fine-tuning strategy based on a multi-task loss function, coupled with a uniform task sampling scheme to ensure stable training.
-This multi-task loss design and training strategy effectively mitigate potential issues such as gradient conflicts or large discrepancies in gradient magnitudes, thereby enhancing model performance.
+\item {For multi-task beamforming optimization, we develop a new model termed UBERT.
+First, we design an element-wise tokenization strategy that maps channel gains to fine-grained tokens based on antenna–user pairs, thus enabling the reuse of pre-trained weights and avoiding reinitialization during fine-tuning.
+Second, we integrate an antenna encoding module and a task embedding layer into UBERT to fully exploit antenna-specific characteristics and differentiate among diverse tasks.
+Finally, we propose a supervised pre-training and fine-tuning strategy based on a multi-task loss function, coupled with a uniform task sampling scheme to improve training stability.}

-Notably, the UBERT model prevents the loss of pre-trained weights, and directly generalizes to different tasks.

-\item Extensive numerical experiments are conducted to validate the proposed approaches.
-The results demonstrate that both the BERT and UBERT models achieve performance close to conventional optimization methods across multiple beamforming tasks, while exhibiting strong adaptability and robustness in dynamic wireless environments.
+\item {Extensive numerical experiments are carried out to validate the proposed approaches.
+The results demonstrate that both single-task BERT and multi-task UBERT models attain performance on par with conventional optimization methods across multiple beamforming tasks, while exhibiting superior adaptability and robustness in dynamically varying wireless scenarios.} \end{itemize}